Nigeria vs Ghana: Who will replace Wilfred Ndidi?

 Ndidi was subbed off against the Ligue 1 campaigners on the hour mark and was replaced by James Maddison.
 Leicester manager, Brendan Rodgers revealed the nature of his injury afterwards and said it's a Medial Cruciate Ligament tear, with the extent of the damage yet to be known.

-The report coming from Leicester has thrown Nigeria in a dicey situation as results of scans are awaited.
+The latest report coming from Leicester has thrown Nigeria in a dicey situation as results of scans are awaited.
 Ndidi is one of the most pivotal players to the Super Eagles and is expected to bring a lot to the Nigerian midfield, considered the team's weakest spot at the moment.

 Super Eagles coach Austin Eguavoen and the Nigeria Football Federation had released a 25-man squad of regulars and 7 players on standby.
 Other than Ndidi, there is Frank Onyeka, Oghenekaro Etebo, Joe Aribo, and Akinkunmi Amoo listed as part of the midfield but the latest injury concern has thrown some confusion into the Super Eagles fan base as to the perfect replacement for Ndidi.